 The Advising & Counseling Office provides several resources to support student success such as education planning, career exploration, goal setting, reviewing academic progress, and getting connected to on and off campus resources.
-Students can meet face to face with a counselor by appointment, at designated drop-in times, meet through email, phone call, or through a virtual lobby.
+Students can meet face to face with a counselor by appointment, at designated drop-in times, meet through email, phone call, or through a virtual services..
 Limited personal counseling services are available for students struggling with a personal issue interfering with a student's ability to be successful in school.
-The Advising & Counseling Office is located in Bldg.
-17, Rm.
-150, on the Lakewood Campus, or call 253-589-5548.